Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 - Oklahoma State is 6-1-0 against the spread this season.

-- When Oklahoma State totals over 365.1 yards, the team is 4-0 against the spread and 5-0 overall.

-- This year, the Cowboys have turned the ball over nine times, one more than the Mountaineers' takeaways (8).
+- The Cowboys have turned the ball over one more time (9 total) than the Mountaineers have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.